Constraining 3-3-1 Models at the LHC and Future Hadron Colliders: Introduction

-Motivated by the importance of the $Z^\prime$ gauge boson to 3-3-1 constructions, we derive bounds for both 3-3-1RHN and 3-3-1LHN models using LHC data taking into account overlooked exotic decays, such as decay into exotic quarks and dark matter.
-These new decay channels might significantly impact the lower bound obtained considering only decays into SM fermions as previously assumed \cite{RamirezBarreto:2007cie,RamirezBarreto:2010vji,RamirezBarreto:2013edk,Coutinho:2013lta,Corcella:2017dns,Nepomuceno:2019eaz}.
+Motivated by the importance of the $Z^\prime$ gauge boson to 3-3-1 constructions, we compute lower mass bounds on $Z^\prime$ boson based on dilepton decays, $Z^\prime\to \ell^+\ell^-,\; \ell=e,\mu$, for both 3-3-1RHN and 3-3-1LHN models using 139 fb$^{-1}$ of data collected from proton-proton collisions at the 13 TeV~\cite{atlas2019search} taking into account overlooked exotic decays, such as decay into exotic quarks and dark matter.
+These new decay channels might significantly impact the lower bound obtained considering only decays into SM fermions as previously assumed \cite{RamirezBarreto:2007cie,RamirezBarreto:2010vji,RamirezBarreto:2013edk,Coutinho:2013lta,Queiroz:2016gif,Corcella:2017dns,Lindner:2016bgg,Nepomuceno:2019eaz}.
 We assess the relevance of these new decay channels for several benchmark models.
-Furthermore, we forecast limits based on the High-Luminosity (HL), High-Energy (HE), and Future Circular Collider (FCC) LHC setups.
-Lastly, in the context of the 3-3-1LHN model, we investigate if one can host a viable dark matter candidate in light of those bounds.
+Furthermore, under the assumption that no positive signal is found, we forecast limits for the High-Luminosity (HL) and High-Energy (HE) LHC setups, HL-LHC and HE-LHC, respectively, as well as for the Future Circular Collider (FCC-hh).
+Lastly, in the context of the 3-3-1 LHN model, we investigate if one can host a viable dark matter candidate in light of those bounds.